OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

 See the [Input section] for more information about the format of the input files

+### Generating models
+Since 2.5.0, Alt-Ergo also generates models in the case it concludes on the satisfiability of the formula.
+There is two ways to activate model generation:

+- with the `--model` option;

+- `with the --interpretation=VALUE`, where VALUE can be equal to:
+  * "none", and alt-ergo will not generate models (by default);
+  * "first", and alt-ergo will output the first model it finds;
+  * "every", alt alt-ergo will compute a model before each decision
+  * "last", and alt-ergo will output the last model it computes before returning 'unknown'.
+  Note that this mode only works with the option `--sat-solver tableaux`.

+NB: the `--model` option is equivalent to `--interpretation every --sat-solver tableaux`.

+The default model format is the SMT format.

 ### Output
 The results of an Alt-ergo's execution have the following form :
 ```